-Four Ways to Prolong the Life of Your Cut Flowers
+4 Ways to Keep Your Cut Flowers Fresh

 There's nothing like a vase of fresh flowers to breathe life into a room.
-However, as soon as those flowers start to wilt and wither, a bouquet has the opposite effect.
+However, as soon as those flowers start to wither, a wilting bouquet can make a whole space feel dingey.
 Fortunately, there are some easy steps you can take to prolong the life of your stems.
 Follow these tips for your freshest flowers yet.

 Start with a Clean Vase

 If you're buying flowers from a shop, the florist should have conditioned them for you.
 But whenever you pick flowers from your garden or buy a growers' bunch at a farm stand, follow these simple steps to keep them in good shape for a week or longer.

 First, cut all green and woody stems at a 45-degree angle.
 This prevents the stems from sitting flat in the bottom of the vase and creates a large surface area, ensuring maximum water absorption.
 Use clippers or shears for woody stems and sharp scissors or knives for other flowers.
 If possible, cut stems under water.
 Remove any leaves that would otherwise sit under the waterline in the vase.
 Leaves rot when submerged, encouraging algae and bacteria in the container and shortening the life of your blooms.